cynthwave-bot/wisk/README.md

 Wisk is an open-source document editor focusing on extensibility and performance.
 The frontend is built without frameworks or build tools, using modern Web APIs and standards.

+The frontend is open source and fully functional standalone, but requires Wisk backend services for advanced features like real-time collaboration, sync, citation management, and AI capabilities.
+The backend services are not open source and some features require a subscription to use.

 ### Core Functionality

-- 📝 Block-based editor with real-time rendering
+- Block-based editor with real-time rendering
+- Extensible plugin system
-- 🎨 Customizable themes and styles
+- Customizable themes and styles
-- 🔌 Extensible plugin system
-- 💾 Offline-first with automatic saving
+- Offline-first with automatic saving
-- 📱 PWA support for mobile and desktop
+- PWA support for mobile and desktop
+- Templates support for quick start
+- Citation Manager for academic writing

 ### Cloud Features (with Wisk backend)

+- AI assistance for writing
-- 🤝 Real-time collaboration
+- Real-time collaboration
-- 🔄 Cross-device synchronization
+- Cross-device synchronization
-- 📚 Citation management
-- 🤖 AI-powered assistance
+- One click citations
+- Publishing and sharing
+- Export to various formats (PDF, DOCX, etc.) with latex templates

 ## Quick Start